dhelms33/dhelms33/README.md

 ## 🚀 About Me

-I'm a passionate and dedicated junior data engineer at Spectrum who graduated with a BS in Computer Science from MSU Denver.
+I'm a passionate and dedicated junior data engineer and software developer who graduated with a BS in Computer Science from MSU Denver.

 I have a keen interest in developing AI models, sharpening my python skills, and thinking about how we can automate processes to create a better world.